-The percentage of the people who saw a search result, ad, or e-mail who then clicked through to your website. (clicks / impressions=CTR)
+It is the percentage of people who saw a search result, ad, or e-mail and then clicked through to access your website. (clicks / impressions=CTR)

 CTR is the English abbreviation of Click-Through-Ratio.
 CTR is also called the click through rate.
-Click-Through ratio means that the click-Through ratio is expressed as a percentage.
-The click-through ratio shows the ratio of the number of people who see an advertisement or search engine result and the number of people who actually click on the website.
+The click-through ratio is expressed as a percentage.
+It shows the ratio of the number of people who see an advertisement or search engine result and the number of people who actually click on the link to your website.

-The CTR in the search engine indicates how often people click on your ad in the search engine after they have viewed it.
-The height of the CTR depends on your spot in the search engine.
-Ads that are in the top spot in the search engine deliver a higher CTR than ad that is at the bottom of the search engine.
-Besides the spot of the ad in search engine, an attractive text can also provide a higher CTR.
-If your ad is more attractive than your upstairs in the search engine, you may still have a higher CTR.
+The CTR in search engines indicates how often people click on your ad through the search engine after viewing it.
+The height of the CTR depends on your spot in search engine results.
+Ads that are in the top spot in search engine results deliver a higher CTR than ads that are at the bottom.
+Besides the spot of the ad in search engine results, an attractive text can also provide a higher CTR.
+If your ad is more attractive than those above you in search engine results, you may still have a higher CTR.
 And this contributes back to a better quality score!

-CTR is also important metric in SEO, if you have a good meta title and description you can increase your CTR.
+CTR is also an important metric in SEO.
+If you have a good meta title and description, you can increase your CTR.
 You can use our free SERP preview tool to increase CTR.

-All your ads have a high CTR, it means that people find your ad useful or relevant.
+If all your ads have a high CTR, it means that people find your ads useful or relevant.
 Google rewards this by giving high CTR ads a higher quality score.
-A higher quality score can help reduce costs and increase your ad position.
+A higher quality score can help reduce costs and improve your ad position.